Vujica Vulićević: Personal

 Vujica was born in the village of Azanja, in Smederevska Palanka, then part of the Sanjak of Smederevo, an Ottoman province covering central Serbia.
 His eldest brother was voivode Đuša Vulićević, the district holder of Smederevo.
 His son, Petar, was married to the sister of Ljubica Vukomanović, the wife of Miloš Obrenović.

 Revolution

 He was part of the First Serbian Uprising since the start.
-Among his subordinates, was Djordje Zagla.
+Among his subordinates, was Đorđe Zagla.

-In December 1806, voivodes Vujica, Mladen Milovanović and Stanoje Glavas commanded an army of 18,000 soldiers to defend at the Battle of Deligrad.
+In December 1806, voivodes Vujica, Mladen Milovanović and Stanoje Glavaš commanded an army of 18,000 soldiers to defend at the Battle of Deligrad.
 The fight ended in Serbian victory, with Ibrahim Bushati, pasha of Shkodër, signing a 6-week truce.

 Together with voivode Čolak-Anta Simeonović, he led Karađorđe's offensive from Nikšić to Montenegro in May 1809.

 After the murder of his brother Đuša, Vujica becomes Obor-knez, or holder of the Smederevo district.

-He was sent by Miloš with Prota Mateja to negotiate with Marashli Pasha in Ćuprija.
+He was sent by Miloš with Prota Mateja to negotiate with Marashli Ali Pasha in Ćuprija.